-NWEN Finance plc ("the Company") is a company limited by shares and incorporated in the United Kingdom under the Companies Act 2006.
+ENW Finance plc ("the Company") is a private company limited by shares and incorporated in England, the United Kingdom under the Companies Act 2006.

 The Company acts as a financing company within the North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)") group of companies ("the Group"); it has secured debt in issue and listed on the London Stock Exchange.
-Following the issue of the debt, the net proceeds were lent to its immediate parent company North West Electricity Networks (Holdings) Limited ("NWEN (Holdings)").
+Following the issue of the debt, the net proceeds were lent to a fellow group subsidiary, Electricity North West Limited ("ENWL").

 The Company operates solely as a financing company and therefore there are no non-financial key performance indicators.
-A review of the Group's non-financial key performance indicators is disclosed in the Annual Report and Consolidated Financial Statements of the key trading subsidiary of the Group, Electricity North West Limited ("ENWL").
+A review of the Group's non-financial key performance indicators is disclosed in the Annual Report and Consolidated Financial Statements of the key trading subsidiary, ENWL.